See the Heritage Days page for more pictures and commentary

-NEWS: Memorial Paver project now under construction - see Paver page
+NEWS: Memorial Paver project now completed - see Paver page

 In 1981 a representative of the Michigan State Historic Preservation Office (SHPO) came to Marine City to analyze City Hall and do research on its history.
 An application was then written and submitted to the United States Secretary of the Interior requesting City Hall be added to the National Register of Historic Places.
 That application was granted and City Hall was placed on the Register in 1982.
 A copy of that application and the acceptance letter are on file with city government.
 A few people who know some of the history of City Hall are aware of its placement on the Register and Friends of City Hall makes a point to mention this honor wherever possible.
 But, there has never been an effort to memorialize this special status with any kind of sign or plaque.
 The general public and casual visitors to City Hall do not learn of this.